 During my recent trip to Menorca I interviewed the night porter and the night receptionist at my hotel, , to find out the best things to see and do in Menorca.

 It was 7am and they’d just worked a long night shift.
 They were a little unsure of me at first, wary of this ‘blogger’ with her big camera and her list of questions, but they soon got into the spirit of things.
 Within minutes they had a map out and were enthusiastically circling places and telling me about their favourite spots on the island.
 They excitedly took my notepad and jotted down names of beaches and restaurants and it was clear to see how much they love Menorca.
+Just a short while later, I had a complete Menorca guide written out on the pages before me.

 So I’d like to say a massive thank you to Jesus and Anita for sharing your knowledge so enthusiastically and making me so excited to return to Menorca!
 And I will be returning – Sam (my fiancé) has seen my photos and heard me rave about Menorca and has insisted we return.